TritonDataCenter/sdc-cloudapi/docs/index.md

 You can list packages available in your cloud with:

+    $ triton packages

+or

     $ sdc-listpackages

-    [
-      {
-        "name": "g3-standard-8-smartos",
-        "memory": 8192,
-        "disk": 807936,
-        "swap": 16384,
-        "lwps": 2000,
-        "vcpus": 0,
-        "default": false,
-        "id": "28d8c3f1-cf62-422a-a41d-fdf8b5110d00",
-        "version": "1.0.0",
-        "description": "Standard 8 GB RAM 2 vCPUs and bursting 789 GB Disk", "group": "Standard"
-      },
-      ...
-    ]
+For example:

+    $  ./triton packages
+    SHORTID   NAME      DEFAULT  MEMORY  SWAP  DISK
+    64e23114  test_128  false      128M  256M   12G

-Packages are the SmartDataCenter name for the dimensions of your machine.
+Packages are the SmartDataCenter name for the dimensions of a machine (how much CPU will be available, how much RAM, disk and swap, and so forth).
 Packages are provided so that you do not need to select individual settings, such as RAM or disk size.
-To provision a new SmartMachine with more memory than the one your created above, try:

-    $ sdc-createmachine --name=big-one --image=3390ca7c-f2e7-11e1-8818-c36e0b12e58b --package=28d8c3f1-cf62-422a-a41d-fdf8b5110d00

-Please note this example assumes that the package and image `id`s above exist in the SmartDataCenter setup you are interacting with.
-That may or not be the case, given that packages and image may change from one setup to another.
-Just make sure you try the previous example with an existing package and image `id`s from those you obtained using `sdc-listpackages` and `sdc-listimages` respectively.

 ## Managing SSH keys

-For machines which don't have a `brand` of `kvm` (see the JSON returned from `sdc-listmachines`), you can manage the SSH keys that allow logging into the machine via CloudAPI (Virtual Machines are static, and whatever keys were in your account at machine creation time are used).
-For example, to rotate keys:
+For machines which don't have a `brand` of `kvm` (see `triton instances -o id,brand` or `sdc-listmachines`), you can manage the SSH keys that allow logging into the machine via CloudAPI.
+For example, to rotate
+keys:

     $ sdc-createkey --name=my-other-rsa-key ~/.ssh/my_other_rsa_key.pub